-What is a 100 Hole Golf Marathon?
+What is a Golf Marathon?

 How does a Golf Marathon work?